Novalnet-AG/novalnet-xtcommerce-payment-integration/README.md

 Novalnet’s Payment Plugin ensures simple and secure integration of payments and payment services for xt:Commerce shops, allowing shop owners to automate the entire payment process from checkout till collection.
 ## Requirements
 Novalnet <a href="https://www.novalnet.de/">merchant account</a> is required for using this Novalnet Payment Gateway for xt:Commerce.
 The plugin is available for the 6.x – 6.1.2 PRO version in the following languages: EN & DE.
 Both the PRO and FREE versions are supported by Novalnet.
 To learn more about the FREE version, please <a href="https://www.novalnet.de/kontakt/sales">contact us</a>.

+Also xt:Commerce 3,4,5 are supported by Novalnet.
+More information can be found here: <a href="https://www.novalnet.de/modul/xtcommerce-payment-module">contact us</a>

 ## Advanced functions for payment processing
 -	Easy configuration of <a href="https://www.novalnet.de/zahlungsabwicklung"> international and local payment methods </a>
 -	One PCI DSS certified <a href="https://www.novalnet.de/plattform">payment platform </a>for all payment services